Actively involved committees prepare for the board meetings

 The main missions of the Appointments and Governance Committee are to review and propose to the Board candidates for appointment as new Directors; provide the Board with clarifications on the conditions of performance of General Management and the status of the executive officers; issue an opinion on the proposals made by the Chairman of the Board for the appointment of the Chief Executive Officer; ensure the implementation of a procedure for the preparation of succession plans for the executive officers in the event of an unforeseen vacancy; ensure the application of the AFEP-MEDEF Code to which the Company refers; discuss governance issues related to the functioning and organisation of the Board; decide on the conditions in which the regular evaluation of the Board is carried out; discuss the classification of Directors as independent which is reviewed by the Board every year prior to the publication of the Annual Report; conduct the reflection process with regard to the Committees that are in charge of preparing the Board’s work and prepare for the decisions by the Board with regard to the updating of its Internal Rules.

-The main missions of the Human Resources and Remuneration Committee are to make proposals with regard in particular to the fixed and variable remuneration of the Chairman of the Board and that of the Chief Executive Officer; the total amount of the attendance fees to be submitted to the Annual General Meeting and their method of distribution of such fees; the implementation of long-term incentive plans such as, for example, those that could provide for the distribution of stock options or for free grants of shares.
+The main missions of the Human Resources and Remuneration Committee are to make proposals with regard in particular to the fixed and variable remuneration of the Chairman of the Board and that of the Chief Executive Officer; the total amount of the attendance fees to be submitted to the Annual General Meeting and their method of distribution of such fees; the implementation of long-term incentive plans.

 The Committee examines all the other components of the Human Resources policy such as, for example, labour relations, recruitment, diversity, talent management and fostering employee loyalty.
-The Committee also makes sure that the rules of ethical conduct, as set out in the Code of Business Ethics, and the Group’s strong values, such as respect and integrity, that must be widely disseminated, known and put into practice.
+The Committee also makes sure that the rules of ethical conduct, as set out in the Code of Business Ethics, and the Group’s strong values, such as respect and integrity, that are known and put into practice.